Automatic notifications for incomplete Shopify data

 You'll see that the Parabola flow splits at this stage — cool, right?
 You can split your Parabola flow into as many branches as you need, as many times as you need to do so.
 The world is your oyster!

 Whew, we're almost done.
 The last step here is to send these tasks along to your loyal employees for processing.
-We can do that using the Email Attachment step.
+We can do that using the Email a CSV attachment step.
 This step sends an email to the folks you specify containing a CSV attachment with the contents shown in Parabola.

 For this example, you'll need to specify recipients in both attachment steps (don't worry – they can be the same person) who are to receive the list of products that need work.